Jeremy Pena Player Props: Astros vs. Mariners

 Jeremy Pena At The Plate

-- Pena has seven doubles, six home runs and five walks while batting .236.
+- Pena has nine doubles, six home runs and five walks while batting .252.

-- He has gone deep in six games this year (18.8%), homering in 4.4% of his chances at the plate.
+- He has homered in 18.2% of his games this season, and 4.3% of his trips to the plate.

-- Pena has had an RBI in 12 games this year (37.5%), including four multi-RBI outings (12.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 13 games this year (39.4%), Pena has picked up an RBI, and in four of those games (12.1%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.